JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

 deallocated by Julia's garbage collector, but in the meantime it wastes a lot of memory (an order of magnitude!)

-If the array `X` is small, then the performance cost of allocating these temporary arrays is significant (10× slower for a 6-element array and 6× slower for a 36-element array in our benchmark LINK NOTEBOOK): heap allocation is expensive.
-If the array `X` is large enough, then the time for the heap allocation may be negligible, although continual garbage-collection is still expensive.
+By itself, allocating/freeing memory can take a significant amount of time compared to our other computations.
+This is especially true if `X` is very small so that overhead matters (in our benchmark LINK NOTEBOOK, we pay a 10× cost for a 6-element array and a 6× cost for a 36-element array), or very large so that the memory churn matters (see below for numbers).
 Furthermore, you pay a *different* performance price from the fact that you have 12 loops (12 passes over memory) compared to one, in part because of the loss of [memory locality](https://en.wikipedia.org/wiki/Locality_of_reference).